 Forget about the corset, it’s all about freedom of movement: In 1899, one Christine Hardt started an underwear revolution in Dresden when she registered the first German patent for a "woman's bodice as a breast support".
 With her adjustable model made of knotted handkerchiefs and braces, she is considered one of the inventors of the bra.
 Her forerunner of the modern bra displaced the tight corset – to the delight of many women.

 This is the story of three Dresden locals, two ground-breaking inventions and a great victory for oral hygiene: In 1892, the chemist Richard Seifert invented mouthwash, and his friend Karl August Lingner started marketing the formula as "Odol".
 Apart from tooth powder, mouthwash was the only oral care option at that time.
 However, in 1907, Dresden pharmacist Ottomar Heinsius von Mayenburg came up with the ingenious idea for "Chlorodont", the world's first toothpaste.
 He successfully promoted his invention with advertisements, posters and signs and soon the novel toothpaste was literally on everyone's lips.

-Tip: Visit the German Hygiene Museum in Dresden for learn all kinds of interesting details about personal case.
+Tip: Visit the German Hygiene Museum in Dresden and learn all kinds of interesting details about personal care.

 Dresden’s coffee revolutionary